 Now I have my first blonde Lab.
 Her name is Lemon Drop, an English Labrador.

 And I like something else: a great glass of red wine (Ramazotti’s sangiovese comes to mind) and tequila, but only if it’s Casamigos Anejo, formerly owned by George Clooney.
 Recently, my husband and I became wine club members at Ramazotti, a small family winery in Northern California.
 Doesn’t everyone belong to a wine club?
 Well, where I live they do.

 But enough about me.

-If you are feeling overwhelmed or don’t know how to approach a blog or start integrating social media into your book marketing plan, let’s talk.
-Schedule a 20-minute complimentary session with me so our conversation can begin.
+If you’re feeling overwhelmed or don’t know how to approach social media or integrate social media into your book marketing plan, let’s talk.
+I’m here to help you.

 You can always get started with a social media audit.
 It’s a great way to begin a conversation with me.
 Or, sign up for my free, email-based social media marketing course for authors course.
 You’ll receive one lesson a week.